bitcoin-sv/merchantapi-reference/README.md

 ### Submit transactions

-mAPI Reference Implementation records submitted transactions and monitors nodes’ mempool, so that if node fails after a transaction has been received, mAPI Reference Implementation is able to resubmit the transaction on behalf of the user.
+mAPI Reference Implementation records submitted transactions and monitors nodes’ mempool, so that if node fails after it has received a transaction, mAPI Reference Implementation is able to resubmit the transaction on behalf of the user.

-If mAPI Reference Implementation resubmits a transaction and node returns an error such as TransactionAlreadyKnown, then mAPI Reference Implementation maps that into a successful result for the user.
+If mAPI Reference Implementation resubmits a transaction or submits a transaction that has already been mined, and node returns an error such as TransactionAlreadyKnown, then mAPI Reference Implementation maps that into a successful result for the user.

 If mAPI Reference Implementation gets mixed results from multiple nodes, it maps that into a successful result for the user.

 If mAPI Reference Implementation returns a HTTP code 4xx (such as missing inputs) then the user has an opportunity to fix the error and resubmit the transaction.

 If mAPI Reference Implementation returns a HTTP code 5xx, then the user can try again later.

+An indication that the transaction may be resubmitted is given by the submit transaction response payload `failureRetryable` flag.

 ### Query transactions